Eyevinn/channel-engine/README.md

 npm run build
 ```

-To start the reference implementation in `server.ts` run:
+To start the reference implementation in `examples/default.ts` run:

 ```
 npm start